Carbon-for-Developers/carbon-php-sdk/README.md

 ##### incremental_sync: `bool`<a id="incremental_sync-bool"></a>

 Only sync files if they have not already been synced or if the embedding properties have changed.
-This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK, ZENDESK, CONFLUENCE, NOTION, SHAREPOINT.
+This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK, ZENDESK, CONFLUENCE, NOTION, SHAREPOINT, SERVICENOW.
 It will be ignored for other data sources.

 ##### file_sync_config: [`FileSyncConfigNullable`](./lib/Model/FileSyncConfigNullable.php)<a id="file_sync_config-filesyncconfignullablelibmodelfilesyncconfignullablephp"></a>

 ##### automatically_open_file_picker: `bool`<a id="automatically_open_file_picker-bool"></a>

 Automatically open source file picker after the OAuth flow is complete.
 This flag is currently supported by         BOX, DROPBOX, GOOGLE_DRIVE, ONEDRIVE, SHAREPOINT.
 It will be ignored for other data sources.

+##### servicenow_credentials: [`ServiceNowCredentialsNullable`](./lib/Model/ServiceNowCredentialsNullable.php)<a id="servicenow_credentials-servicenowcredentialsnullablelibmodelservicenowcredentialsnullablephp"></a>

 #### 🔄 Return<a id="🔄-return"></a>